laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 [//]: # "https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors"

-With an attribute selector we select all elements that have this specific attribute.
+With an attribute selector [link] we select all elements that have this specific attribute explicitly set.

 Example: